Mike Olt: Texas Rangers

 The Rangers drafted Olt in the supplemental first round, with the 49th overall selection, of the 2010 MLB Draft.
-After he signed, Olt played for the Spokane Indians of the Class A-Short Season Northwest League.
-In 2011, Olt played for the Myrtle Beach Pelicans of the Class A-Advanced, where he batted .267 with 14 home runs.
+After he signed, Olt played for the Spokane Indians of the Low–A Northwest League.
+In 2011, Olt played for the High–A Myrtle Beach Pelicans, where he batted .267 with 14 home runs.
 He broke his collarbone in a collision in June, and missed ten weeks of the season.
 Olt participated in the Arizona Fall League (AFL) after the 2011 season.
 Olt led the AFL with 13 home runs.

 Before the 2012 season, MLB.com ranked him as the 43rd best prospect in baseball.
-Olt began the season with the Frisco RoughRiders of the Class AA Texas League, and was named to appear in the 2012 All-Star Futures Game.
-After he batted .287 with 27 home runs and 81 runs batted in (RBIs) for Frisco, the Rangers promoted Olt to the major leagues on August 2.
+Olt began the season with the Frisco RoughRiders of the Double–A Texas League, and was named to appear in the 2012 All-Star Futures Game.
+After he batted .287 with 27 home runs and 81 runs batted in (RBI) for Frisco, the Rangers promoted Olt to the major leagues on August 2.
 In his debut, Olt recorded a hit in his first at-bat, and went 1-for-3.
 On August 11, he hit a pinch hit walk-off single to beat the Tigers, 2-1.

-The Rangers optioned Olt to the Round Rock Express of the Class AAA Pacific Coast League (PCL) during spring training in 2013.
+The Rangers optioned Olt to the Round Rock Express of the Triple–A Pacific Coast League (PCL) during spring training in 2013.
 He struggled to begin the season, batting .139 through April 25.
 He reported problems with depth perception, which specialists indicated could be the result of a concussion.
 When it was discovered that a lacrimal gland wasn't producing tears, he was given eye drops, which corrected the vision problem.
 He returned to Round Rock on June 3.